 Beagle Channel (aka Glacier Alley) is surrounded by the Darwin Mountain Range peaks and the breathtaking view of D`Aggostini National Park.
-This narrow strait in Antarctica is named after HMS Beagle, a British ship that first surveyed the area during its world circumnavigation (1831-1836).
+This narrow strait in Tierra del Fuego is named after HMS Beagle, a British ship that first surveyed the area during its world circumnavigation (1826-1830).

-- Beagle Channel is located in the Chile's Tierra del Fuego province, close to the South America's southern tip.
-It separates the Tierra del Fuego's Isla Grande from the archipelago's southernmost islands, among which are Hoste;, Londonderry, Navarino; Picton-Lennox-Nueva.
-At approx 31 ml (50 km) from its western end the strait divides into 2 branches - north and south of the Gordon Island.
+Beagle Channel is located in Chile's Tierra del Fuego province, close to South America's southern tip.
+It separates the Tierra del Fuego's Isla Grande from the archipelago's southernmost islands, among which are Hoste; Londonderry, Navarino; Picton-Lennox-Nueva.
+At approx 31 mi (50 km) from its western end, the strait divides into 2 branches - north and south of the Gordon Island.
 The southwest branch (between the islands Hoste and Gordon) enters the Pacific Ocean at Cook Bay.
 The northwest branch (between the islands Isla Grande and Gordon) enters the Darwin Sound - connecting it to the Pacific Ocean by the channels O'Brien and Ballenero.
 The two biggest port towns on Beagle Channel are Ushuaia (Argentina) and Puerto Williams (Navarino Island, Chile).

-- The strait provides sheltered passage between Pacific Ocean and Atlantic Ocean.
+The strait provides a sheltered passage between the Pacific Ocean and the Atlantic Ocean.
 Its western part is wholly inside Chile, while its eastern part forms a boundary between Chile (south) and Argentina (north).

-- Beagle Channel has lengggth of approx 150 ml (240 km) and width between 3-8 ml (5-13 km).
-As cruise ships sail through its north-western (Chilean) branch (the so called "Glacier Avenue" or "Glacier Alley"), passengers can enjoy the mesmerizing views of the world-famous glaciers named Alemania, Francia, Holanda, Italia and Romanche (among others).
+Beagle Channel has a length of approx 150 mi (240 km) and width between 3-8 mi (5-13 km).
+As cruise ships sail through its north-western (Chilean) branch (the so-called "Glacier Avenue" or "Glacier Alley"), passengers can enjoy the mesmerizing views of the world-famous glaciers named Alemania, Francia, Holanda, Italia, and Romanche (among others).
 All these blue-iced glaciers fall from heights of over 1000 ft (300 m) down to the water below.